They Can't Kill Us Until They Kill Us

 "Moving seamlessly from Fall Out Boy to Nina Simone, from Bruce Springsteen to the death of Mike Brown, Abdurraqib centers this masterful collection of essays not only around music and the way it’s shaped and carried him through life, but the tiny sparks that help us survive."

-"They Can’t Kill Us Until They Kill Us by Hanif Abdurraqib is some of the most dynamic writing about music I’ve ever read.
+"Some of the most dynamic writing about music I’ve ever read.
 The way Abdurraqib ties the artists, concerts, and music culture he is covering into current events can make you care about music you have never even heard."

 —Robert Sindelar, Board President, American Booksellers Association (ABA)